exoplanet-dev/exoplanet/joss/paper.md

 detailed example use cases for `exoplanet` and the other libraries described here.
-Like the tutorials on the documentation page, these case studies are automatically executed using GitHub Actions, but at a less regular cadence (once a week and when are new release of the `exoplanet` library is made) since the runtime is much longer.
+Like the tutorials on the documentation page, these case studies are automatically executed using GitHub Actions, but at a less regular cadence (once a week and when a new release of the `exoplanet` library is made) since the runtime is much longer.

 # Similar tools